preference toml

-Use a config format the model already knows.
+the config format is one the model already knows.

-More importantly, use semantics the model has already seen in alignment, evaluation, and critique papers.
+more importantly, the semantics are ones the model has already seen in alignment, evaluation, and critique papers.

 The Basic Idea

-I am making one inference here: models likely respond well to these names because they appear throughout pretraining and post-training corpora.
-The direct ablation on field names is still missing.
+this remains an inference: models likely respond well to these names because they appear throughout pretraining and post-training corpora. the direct ablation on field names is still missing.

 Why This Works Better Than Random DSL Flavor

-Do not invent cute nouns when standard ones exist.
+cute nouns are avoided when standard ones exist.

-If you call a score bucket vibes, the model has to infer what you mean.
-If you call it criterion with a weight, it already knows the shape of the task.
+if a score bucket is called vibes, the model has to infer what is meant. if it is called criterion with a weight, it already knows the shape of the task.

 TOML Example